-I grew up in Europe, living more than half my life there.
+I grew up in Europe, living more than half of my life there.
 I have seen a lot of Western Europe from trains, on the back of my bike, by foot and on skis, where mountains permit!
-The Mediterranean is as much about life as it is about food.
-The two are deeply intertwined.
+The Mediterranean lifestyle is more than just food.
+It deeply intertwines both food and tradition.

 Rather than unpacking the Mediterranean by food group and pointing out the health value of this food, I’d like to take you on a journey to the Mediterranean to explain why this region, food traditions and lifestyle qualify it to be among the world’s best for your health.
 I’ll start with food.

 Greece and the Peloponnese